bipark/mac_ollama_client/README.md

 </div>

-# MacOllama
+# LLM Hippo

-MacOllama is a mac client app that allows you to connect to a computer with Ollama installed and interact with the Large Language Model (LLM).
-You can download and build the source code or download the MacOllama app from the [Apple App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139).
+LLM Hippo is a mac client app that allows you to connect to a computer with Ollama installed and interact with the Large Language Model (LLM).
+You can download and build the source code or download the LLM Hippo app from the [Apple App Store](https://apps.apple.com/us/app/mac-ollama-client/id6741420139).

 ## Introduction

 Ollama is open source software that makes it easy to run Large Language Models (LLMs) on your local machine.
-You can use MacOllama to access Ollama and utilize various LLMs.
+You can use LLM Hippo to access Ollama and utilize various LLMs.
 MyOllama - Run LLMs on your own computer through the Ollama program, so you can talk to AI models without paying a fee.

 ![poster](image_en.jpg)